Responsible disclosure

-We feel that our own IT-systems should be secure and exemplary and therefore we pursue the highest level of standards in regard to security.
-Yet it can happen that there is a vulnerability in one of our systems.
+Of course, we believe that our ICT systems should be secure, and therefore we strive for a high level of security.
+However, it can happen that a weak spot occurs in one of our systems.
 What you can do when you find a vulnerability can be read on this page.

-This procedure is based on the Responsible Disclosure guide of the National Cyber Security Center (NCSC) of the Dutch government.
+This procedure is based on the Responsible Disclosure guidelines of the National Cyber Security Centre (NCSC) of the Dutch government.

-If you have found a vulnerability in one of the IT-systems of us, we would like to hear from you.
-This, so that we can apply the necessary mitigation as soon as possible.
-We would like to work with you to better protect the security of our IT-systems.
-With this in mind, we apply the following policy regarding the handling of reports of vulnerabilities identified by you.
-This you can expect this from us if you report a vulnerability in one of our systems.
+If you have found a weak spot in one of our IT systems, we would like to hear from you, so that we can apply the necessary measures as quickly as possible.
+We would like to work with you to better protect the security of our ICT systems.
+With this in mind, we implement the following policy regarding the handling of reports of vulnerabilities you have identified.
+You can hold us to this when you find a weak spot in one of the systems.

 We ask you

-- Provide sufficient information to reproduce the problem so that we can solve it as quickly as possible.
+- To provide enough information to reproduce the problem so that we can resolve it as quickly as possible.

-- Usually the IP address or URL of the affected system and a description of the vulnerability is sufficient, but more complex vulnerabilities may require more.
+- Usually, the IP address or the URL of the affected system and a description of the vulnerability is sufficient, but more may be needed for more complex vulnerabilities.

-- Leave contact information so that we can come into contact with you to work together on a safe solution.
+- To leave contact details so that we can get in touch with you to work together on a safe solution.

-- Leave at least an e-mail address or telephone number.
+- Therefore, leave at least an email address or phone number.

-- Report this to us as soon as possible after discovery of the vulnerability.
+- To make the report as soon as possible after discovering the vulnerability.

-- Do not share the information about the security problem with others until it is resolved.
+- Not to share the information about the security issue with others until it is resolved.

-- Act responsibly with the information about the security problem by not doing any actions beyond what is necessary to demonstrate the security problem.
+- To responsibly handle the knowledge about the security issue by not performing actions that go further than necessary to demonstrate the security problem.

 We do not allow the following